Published December 7, 2020 by Michael Levi

-Obviously, the way forward will be a bit different for everyone, depending on where you were weak the 1st time around.
-So I'll try and make this general enough to capture all weaknesses, and you can see which specific points relate to your situation.
+Obviously, the way forward will be a bit different for everyone, depending on where you were weak the first time around.
+So I'll try and make this general enough to capture all the weaknesses, and you can see which specific points relate to your situation.

-The first thing to do after you have analyzed the results, is to put together a study plan.
+The first thing to do after you have analyzed the results is to put together a study plan.
 It's still early and you don't have to attend Capstone 1 (even if you failed Day 1) and you don't have to attend Capstone 2.
-Figure out a rough game plan, when you are going to focus on technical, which areas, and when do you want to start into case writing.
+Figure out a rough game plan, including when you are going to focus on technical, what areas you will focus on, and when you want to start your case writing.
 You can also start inserting cases you plan to write into different weeks.
-There are lots of old UFE questions you can write.

-Based on your results, as yourself where you need to improve from a technical perspective.
+Based on your results, ask yourself where you need to improve from a technical perspective.
 If you failed either financial accounting, management accounting or your depth area, you need to spend some time brushing up on technical in those areas.
-If you failed based on level 4 of the Day 2 and 3 Pass/Fail Assessment Model then you may need to brush up in other areas.
-This can consist of going back to Challenge/Module exam notes or text books and reviewing technical.
+If you failed based on Level 4 of the Day 2 and 3 Pass/Fail Assessment Model then you may need to brush up in other areas.
+This can consist of going back to Challenge/Module exam notes or textbooks to review your technical.

-We know it is not pleasant to have to go through this again, but the truth is that your chances of passing are better the 2nd time around, as you will benefit from all the case writing and studying you did the first time.
+We know it is not pleasant to have to go through this again, but the truth is that you will likely have a better shot at passing the second time around, as you will benefit from all the case writing and studying you did the first time.
 It did not come together this past September, but with proper planning, you can do this!